90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Mexico

-19. What is the Japanese term for the obligation to return a gift on Valentine’s Day?
+19. Question: What is the Japanese term for the obligation to return a gift on Valentine’s Day?

 Answer: Giri-choco